Camerons Brewery: Corporate ownership

-Ellerman Lines acquired Cameron's for £14 million in 1975, in an attempt to diversify from its declining shipping business.
-Cameron's owned 500 pubs and 100 off-licences.
+Ellerman Lines acquired Camerons for £14 million in 1975, in an attempt to diversify from its declining shipping business.
+Camerons owned 500 pubs and 100 off-licences.
 Ellerman was accused of treating the brewery as a "cash cow".

 In 1980 Hansa lager was launched, brewed under licence from Dortmunder Actien Brauerei.
 Camerons spent £2 million to upgrade their brewing facilities in order to brew bottom fermented lager, in what CAMRA described as "the most ambitious [lager-brewing scheme] for a regional brewer yet".
-The company had sales of £51 million in 1981, and one percent of the British beer market.
-Market share in the Tees Valley area was 25 percent.
+The company had sales of £51 million in 1981, and one per cent of the British beer market.
+Market share in the Tees Valley area was 25 per cent.

 In 1983, Ellerman Lines was acquired by the Barclay brothers for £45 million.
 In 1984, the Barclays attempted to sell Camerons to Scottish & Newcastle for £44 million, but the brothers cancelled the negotiations when the government referred the deal to the Monopolies Commission.

+John Martin Cameron retired as chairman in 1985, thus ending the family link to the business.

-In 1985, Cameron's held five percent of the UK beer market.
+In 1985, Cameron's held five per cent of the UK beer market.
 In 1985, the maltings building was demolished.
 Alistair Arkley was appointed managing director in 1985.
 Arkley split the pub and the brewing sides of the company into separate divisions, and divested the low-margin off-licence business.
 In 1986, Cameron's acquired 90 pubs from Mansfield Brewery, including 78 northern pubs and clubs, most of which were former North Country Breweries outlets, for £13 million.
 In 1988, the company expanded into the North West for the first time after it acquired 17 pubs in north Lancashire.

 Camerons and Tolly Cobbold were sold to Brent Walker for £248 million in 1988.
 It was suggested that Brent Walker had overpaid for the business.
 Camerons controlled 480 licensed public houses and 270 hotels and off-licences.
 Brent Walker announced plans to invest £10 million in the tied estate, and to expand distribution in the South of England and Europe.
 In 1989 Camerons Brewery was described as one of the most efficient in the country, with a total annual capacity of over 500,000 barrels and production of 400,000.
 In an attempt to cut costs Brent Walker began brewing with lower standard ingredients, and Camerons developed a reputation for poor quality beer.